3RN0D3P/Scripts/README.md

 # Scripts
-This is a collections of scripts, playbooks and documentations
+This is my collections of scripts, playbooks and documentations